 Imagine you’re trying to get on the train before the doors close.
 And you don’t make it.
 In fact, your hand gets stuck.
 It may sound like something straight out of a drama, but it is, unfortunately, a true story.
 A woman rushing to make a train in San Francisco had her hand caught in the door.
 As she talks with an employee on the platform who is standing near her, the train begins to move.
-She is pulled off the platform and under the train.
+She has pulled off the platform and under the train.
 Although the media reports that she was injured, there has been no word about just how badly she was hurt.
 San Francisco officials plan to perform a full investigation to determine exactly what happened.
-You can watch video of the event by following this link.
+You can watch the video of the event by following this link.
 We will warn you, though, that the video is quite shocking.

 Witnesses of the event report that they heard shouting, and not just from the victim.
 They reported that people were shouting for the train to be stopped because of the woman being caught in the door.
 There are also reports of people banging on the train to get the attention of officials controlling it.

 Matt Haney is a supervisor from San Francisco District 6 stated that this isn’t the first time there have been problems with train doors.
 He stated that he’s even had complaints from employees about them.
 Mr. Haney thinks that the sensors on the doors should be replaced or that there needs to be some other way for the door to detect someone was there.
 He also stated that it was his belief that the SFMTA was aware of the issue and were concerned about it.